Information for participants

 Schedule of Short-Term Repo operations

 Unless otherwise specified, Short-Term Repo (STR) operations take place each Thursday with a 7-day term and will settle on a T+0 basis.
-For confirmed dates, please see Full calendar of open market operations for 2023.
+For confirmed dates, please see the full calendar of open market operations for 2025.

 Schedule of US dollar repo operations